rfrod/QNota-IOS/README.md

 - Returns the value of the bill to the user.

 ## Updates & Fixes
-For a listing of new features & fixes please check out the [releases](https://github.com/chrislennon/Crypto-Touchbar-App/releases) page.
+For a listing of new features & fixes please check out the [releases](https://github.com/rfrod/QNota-IOS/releases) page.
 All features & bugs should also have a record in the issues page.

 ## Acknowledgements

-Implementation was made significantly easier by [CNN](https://folivora.ai).
 The CNN implementantion is available at [QNota-CNN](https://github.com/rfrod/QNota-CNN).

 ## Local Development & Contribution